The New School -- Institute on Race, Power and Political Economy | Budget Equity Project logo

 Our review of these efforts finds that:

-- Collectively, these initiatives promise to deliver $15.6 billion in debt relief to more than 6 million low- and moderate-income residents by the end of 2026.
+• Collectively, these initiatives promise to deliver $15.8 billion in debt relief to more than 6.2 million low- and moderate-income residents.

-Explore the map below to learn about each effort, and read our full analysis here.
+Explore the map below to learn about each effort, and find our 2024 analysis here.
 You can also read our policy brief and case studies of medical debt cancellation efforts in Toledo and Columbus.